ericoporto/ags-manual-wiki/UpgradeTo350.md

 3. "Fonts designed for high resolution" setting was removed because it no longer makes sense.
 Instead, each font has an individual ScalingMultiplier property.
 When importing older project each font will be scaled x2 if it was a "high-res" game and this setting was OFF.

-**New API cheat sheet**
+**Some script functions replaced and/or deprecated**

-Some functions from previous Script API can be easily replaced, they are shown in the table below.
+Some functions from previous Script API were either replaced by new equivalents or deprecated.
+They are shown in the table below:

 obsolete function | replace with
 -- | --
-GetWalkableAreaAt(x, y); | GetWalkableAreaAtScreen(x, y);
+GetWalkableAreaAt(x, y) | GetWalkableAreaAtScreen(x, y)
+Character.IgnoreWalkbehinds | *Do not use*
+Object.IgnoreWalkbehinds | *Do not use*
+DrawingSurface.UseHighResCoordinates | *Do not use*

-You can also use "Script Compatibility Level" switch to enable old functions.
+Note that you can still use "Script Compatibility Level" switch in General Settings to enable old functions.

 **System limits update**

-This version's compiled game, sprite set, and room files now may exceed 2 GB.
+Support for very large files was added to AGS, therefore now package file and every asset file is allowed to exceed 2 GB.
+One good example to mention is the packed sprites file (acsprset.spr) which 2 GB limit was causing most inconveniences.

+Other limits:
-Additionally, imported sprites count limit were raised to 90000 and Dynamic Sprites count limit are removed.
+* Imported sprites count limit was raised to 90000;
+* Total number of sprites in game, which includes both imported and Dynamic Sprites is no longer limited by arbitrary number (in practice you may have around 2 billions of dynamic sprites);
+* Font count limit removed;
+* Removed length limit on the Button and TextBox text (was 50 and 200 respectively);
-ListBox item count limit, Button  length limit, TextBox length limit, and font count limit are also removed.
+* Removed ListBox item count limit (was 200).
+* Removed hidden limit for DoOnceOnly token length (was 200 characters).